lynlyna04/CALCULATOR/README.md

     - Click on the number buttons to enter numbers.
     - Click on the operator buttons (`+`, `-`, `*`, `/`) to perform arithmetic operations.
     - Click the `=` button to get the result.
-    - Use the `C` button to clear the display.
+    - Use the `del` button to clear the display.
-    - Use the `←` button to delete the last digit entered.
+    - Use the (-) for negative numbers.